ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/transceivers.md

 ---
-description: In this section IPF uses a transceiver task execution control system to prevent disruptions of your network…
+description: In this section, we explain why the Transceivers task is disabled by default, how to enable it and where to find the Transceivers technology table.
 ---

 # Transceivers